itsbenter/ResourcefulFriends/README.md

 The mod config supports:

-* Enable or disable specific addition.
+* Enable or disable specific animal.
 * Modify animal price.
-* Modify some animal production behavior.
-* Modify amount of produce.
+* Modify some production behavior (including amount of produce).

 Details of the config options is shown when hovered over in [Generic Mod Config Menu](https://www.nexusmods.com/stardewvalley/mods/5098) in-game mod options.